Ready to Learn More?

 UW System Schools

-The terms of the Leadership & Org Studies agreement are limited to students who complete an associates of applied science degree and are admitted to the Organizational Studies emphasis of the Leadership and Organizational Studies at UW O. Students must have a cumulative GPA of 2.5 or higher.Wisconsin Private Schools
+The terms of the B.S in Leadership & Org Studies agreement are limited to students who complete selective A.A.S or A.A.A. degrees and are admitted to the Organizational Studies emphasis at UW-Oshkosh.
+Students must have a cumulative GPA of 2.5 or higherWisconsin Private Schools

 Career Outcomes